 will be notified of acceptance on a rolling basis.

-was born and raised in Greenville, SC where he attended Furman University receiving a degree in piano.
+was born and raised in Greenville, SC where he attended Furman University and earned a degree in piano performance.
 From 2005-2010, he attended the University of Cincinnati College-Conservatory of Music where he received graduate degrees in piano and conducting.
-He is currently an ABD doctoral student in conducting at Notre Dame where his research interest is continuo practice of the Baroque and Classical eras.
+He recently received his doctorate in conducting at Notre Dame where his research interest was continuo practice of the Baroque and Classical eras.
 His primary teachers include Ruby Morgan and Elisabeth Pridonoff, piano and Elmer Thomas, Earl Rivers, Brett Scott, Annunziata Tomato, and Carmen-Helena Téllez, conducting.
+For several years, Dr. Smith has served as counselor and lecturer for Furman's Summer Keyboard Insitute, ages 12-18.

 Furman faculty and the PfYP staff carefully select Furman piano and theory students to participate in PfYP.
 Undergraduate assistants are Furman sophomores, juniors and seniors studying applied piano, piano pedagogy, music theory and music history.
 Undergraduate assistants are required to be members of the National Federation of Music Clubs.
 Participation is selective.